greenstone/keadatabase-map/README.md

 ## Licence

 Kea Survey Tool
-Copyright (C) 2019 Greenstone Limited
+Copyright (C) 2020 Electric Magnetic Limited
-hello@greenstone.org.nz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.